microsoft/PartsUnlimited/docs/HOL_Continuous_Integration/README.md

 	cd HOL

-**3.** Remove the link to GitHub.
+**2.** Remove the link to GitHub.

 The Git repo you just downloaded currently has a remote called _origin_ that points to the GitHub repo.
-Since we won't be using it any longer, we can rename it or delete it altogether.
-You can either delete or rename the remote.
-(You can theoretically leave it called _origin_ and use a different name for the VSTS remote.
-However, in later labs we're going to assume that your remote pointing to VSTS is called _origin_, so I recommend you either delete or rename the repo.)
+Since we won't be using it any longer, we can delete the reference.

 To delete the GitHub remote, use:

 	git remote remove origin

-To rename the GitHub remote, use:

-	git remote rename origin github

-**4.** Find the URL to access the VSTS Git repo
+**3.** Find the URL to access the VSTS Git repo

 First, we need to find the URL to empty Git repository in VSTS.
 If you remember your account name, and the Team Project name you created, the URL to the default Git repo is easily assembled: